lockepatton/sonipy/contributing.md

 Finally, you can push to your fork of the project and submit a pull request.
 At that point you're waiting on us.
 We can suggest changes or improvments or merge changes directly.

-At any point of this process you can reach out to us - either as an issue on github or via email.
+At any point in this process, you can reach out - either as an issue on github or via email.
 This was once brand new to us too.